Complicated Grief: Signs, Symptoms, and Treatment

-- The symptoms have not reduced, or have intensified, months after the loss.
+- The symptoms have not reduced or have intensified months after the loss.

 - The symptoms are preventing you from resuming a normal life.

-- You are having suicidal thoughts or self-harming.
+- You have suicidal thoughts or self-harming.

 - You are engaging in self-destructive behaviors or substance abuse.